 DISCUSSION:

 It is necessary for occupation health and traffic safety settings to establish a tool that can detect recent cannabis use.
-While there have been multiple efforts to define tests for recent cannabis use, many have suffered from tolerance effects with regular cannabis consumption.
+Most notably, blood is a poor marker for recent cannabis use, despite being widely references in drug impaired driving regulations.
 The current analysis provides evidence that pupil light response, when paired with functional data analysis methods that leverage information from the full pupil response trajectory, has the potential to discriminate between participants who recently smoked cannabis and those with no history of recent use.

 Additionally, FDA methods allow visualization and statistical comparison of the average pupil responses across cannabis use groups.
 We found significant differences in pupil response between the occasional and no use groups for time periods that correspond to the point of minimal constriction.
 This difference remained significant when comparing the daily use and no-use controls but was not significantly different when comparing the daily use and occasional use groups.
 Taken together, this provides promising evidence that the pupil light response trajectory is a measure of recent cannabis use that is robust to the tolerance effects of frequent cannabis consumption.
 We were also able to model and visualize how pupil response trajectories change as time since cannabis consumption increases.

 However, there are several limitations to this analysis for which more sophisticated instrumentation and future data collection will be needed.
 Of primary concern were data quality issues that persisted after data processing, imputation and smoothing from the video segmentation pipeline.
 While most pupil light response trajectories reflected the characteristic pattern of the pupil light response there were a minority that were removed because there was no characteristic features of the light response.
 This led to a reduction in the sample size from a collection of 101 participants to usable data in 84.
 In addition, it was not feasible to estimate the absolute pupil diameter in millimeters due to improper fit of the pupil tracking googles used in the study; percent change is reported instead.
-Currently, we are collecting data on a large sample with a better validated pupillometer device and will replicate this analysis in that sample.
-However, it speaks to the robustness of our analysis that significant differences were still detected.

-Lending support to the robustness of these results are comments from participants relayed by investigators that the participants did not over consume cannabis during the testing, and they did not get as “high” as they usually do.
-Although anecdotal, these comments indicate that the results from this analysis may be conservative, with larger differences seen in real world setting where there is no monitoring of cannabis consumption.
+Future research should investigate the predictive value of the pupil light response trajectory with true size measurement, rather than relative units of measurement.
+Future research could also examine the pupil light response closer in time to consumption, and at a longer time interval following use to examine how the response changes over time..
+Participants in this protocol smoked cannabis flower for up to 15 minutes, which is a conservative approximation for who much may be used in a non-research context.
+Thus, the pupil light response may be more dramatic and robust in a real-world setting.
+In light of the limitations noted, it speaks to the robustness of our analysis that significant differences were still detected.

 This analysis is the first foray into pairing functional data analysis with pupil light response trajectories to better understand the utility of these methods in detecting recent cannabis use.
 We are cautiously optimistic that these results show an advantage in using the full pupil light response trajectory to discriminate between cannabis users and a no-use control with only data collected after consumption.
 With larger samples and better validated data collection methods, functional data analysis methods should lead to tests with high specificity providing accountability and ensuring safer workplaces and reducing driver impairment on our roads.